electricbookworks/mini-mathjax/README.md

 This repo is based on the Gruntfile [here](https://github.com/mathjax/MathJax-grunt-cleaner) and the guidance [here](https://github.com/mathjax/MathJax-docs/wiki/Guide:-reducing-size-of-a-mathjax-installation/1814429ed1e97bfb7675c0fd400804baa9287249).
 It's a good idea to read those pages before using this tool.

-You'd use this repo for quickly generating a customised, stripped-down version of Mathjax for offline use.
+You'd use this repo for quickly generating a customised, stripped-down version of MathJax for offline use.
 You customise what is going to be left in your offline version, and the Grunt script discards everything else.

 ## Usage